 12. Industrial Meets Sophistication

-This is a great example of unexpected combinations: eye-catching chandeliers, industrial style barstools, and earth tones.
-It works so well because it can be as affordable as you want it to be: if you’re absolutely in love with a particular element (say, a crystal chandelier), you can balance out the costs with unfinished surfaces or salvaged pieces.
+Blending industrialist effects with a sophisticated design works so well because it can be as affordable as you want it to be: if you’re absolutely in love with a particular element, like a crystal chandelier, you can balance out the cost with unfinished surfaces or salvaged pieces.

 13. Wooden Beams and High Ceilings